Diagnosed with mpox? 7 ways to protect your skin from scarring

-If you've been diagnosed with monkeypox, you may be concerned about many things, including potential scars left behind.
+If you've been diagnosed with mpox, you may be concerned about many things, including potential scars left behind.
 Here we will address a few common questions about the rash and what you can do to reduce scarring while healing.

-What does the monkeypox rash look like?
+What does the mpox rash look like?

-The monkeypox rash may first appear as sores over the genitals, anus or mouth.
+The mpox rash may first appear as sores over the genitals, anus or mouth.
 Other bump-like spots can start appearing elsewhere on the body.
 A person may only notice a few sores or just one.

 At first, the sores may appear as tiny pus-filled bumps, but will grow larger with time.
 They can become firmer and may develop a divot or dot on the top.
 The pus inside may or may not be clear.
 The sores themselves go through four distinct stages before scabbing over.
 When the scabs have fallen off and a fresh layer of skin has formed, a person is no longer contagious.